ministryofjustice/hmpps-github-actions/README.md

 `If the test passes:` Approve and merge the Renovate PR in hmpps-github-actions.

+**Note:** Once the PR has been merged, it is recommended to combine a number of updates together under a new patch tag, rather than tagging each individually.
 `If it fails:` Investigate and fix issues before merging.

 ### TODO